shimon-git/haproxy-py-vdi/README.md

 # haproxy-py-vdi

-This project combines HAProxy and CWM API to provide seamless integration and synchronization between them.
+This project (Made by OMC Yemen Shimon) combines HAProxy and CWM API to provide seamless integration and synchronization between them.
 The project utilizes a database called haproxy, which consists of three essential tables:

 1. **API_KEYS**: This table stores the API keys required to execute commands in the CWM.
 2. **SERVERS**: Contains information about the servers, including server_name, server_id, server_ip, server_sessions, backend, and idle_time.